RegnixS/hangman/README.md

 Put this folder anywhere you like in your file system

 ## Usage instructions
+To run the full program type: python hangman.py from the CLI

 ## File structure of the project:
 hangman_Template.py: Template given by the instructors